gregmsanderson/fly-hello-fastify-db-replay/README.md

 ## Try a database read and write

-Our example application has a `/read` and `/write` route to test their performance.
-Normally writes would likely not be done during a GET request but using one makes it simpler to try using a normal web browser.
+Our sample application has a `/read` and `/write` route (normally writes would likely not be done during a GET request but using one makes it simpler to try using a normal web browser).

-Now the sample app has vms running in multiple regions, you should be able to see their latency.
-Our app returns some JSON to show the read/write worked and the regions used.
+You should be able to try both to see their latency.
+Our app returns some JSON to show the read/write worked and which regions were used.

-**Note:** The duration/time (in ms) shown within the returned JSON is the in-app processing time (as you can see from the app's code in `server.js`).
-It is _not_ the complete http request/response time.

 For example:

-##### /read
+##### GET /read

 ```json
 {